SMI/SmiServices/docs/RELEASING.md

     d7d90f4a Merge pull request #402 from SMI/feature/update-docs
     830bac67 Merge branch 'master' into develop
     ```
-    Go through these PRs on GitHub and check each has an accurate CHANGELOG entry.
+    Go through these PRs and check each has an accurate [news file][news_files] entry.

 -   Identify the next release version.
 This can be determined by looking at the previous release and deciding if the new code to be released is a major, minor, or patch change as per [semver](https://semver.org).
-E.g. if the previous release was `v1.2.3` and only new non-breaking features are in the `Unreleased` section of the CHANGELOG, then the next release should be`v1.3.0`.
+E.g. if the previous release was `v1.2.3` and only new non-breaking features are in the news files directory, then the next release should be`v1.3.0`.
 The definition of "breaking" can often be subjective though, so ask other members of the project if you're unsure.

 -   Ensure you are on the latest commit on the `master` branch , and create a new release branch: